nheidloff/facebook-watson-bot/README.md

 * [git](https://git-scm.com/downloads)
 * [cf](https://github.com/cloudfoundry/cli#downloads)

-You need to create a Facebook app, a Facebook page, setup a webhook, define a verification secrete and get an access token.
+You need to create a Facebook app, a Facebook page, setup a webhook, define a verification secret and get an access token.
 Follow the [Facebook Messenger Platform Getting Started](https://developers.facebook.com/docs/messenger-platform/quickstart) documentation for details.

 Setup of the Application on Bluemix